dromotherm/documentation/pages/themis/sun/smp3.md

 ### configuration for connection to the Themis RS485 bus

-As the Enless radio receiver is the slave number 1 the Themis RS485 bus, we have to change the SMP3 modbus ID.
+As the Enless radio receiver is the slave number 1 on the Themis RS485 bus, we have to change the SMP3 modbus ID.
 We can use the following settings :
 - modbus ID : 2
 - baudrate : 19200